Xavier College: History

 In 1993, a multi-purpose sports centre, the Stephenson Centre (since renamed), was opened.
 A science facility and the Eldon Hogan Performing Arts Centre opened on the campus in 2008, with eleven science laboratories, a music rehearsal room, and a 500-seat auditorium.

 At his appointment as principal in October 1997, Chris McCabe was the first lay head of a Jesuit school in Australia.
 On his retirement at the end of 2008, the post was filled by Chris Hayes, the former principal at St Edmund's, Canberra.

-Some buildings on the Senior Campus, and Studley House at the Burke Hall Campus, are listed on the Victorian Heritage Register.

 Xavier has a long-standing rivalry with St Kevin's College, in legal circles, an Old Xaverian Supreme Court judge quipping that 'You boys who were taught by the Brothers can never aspire to the Supreme Court.
 Positions on that Bench are reserved for those of us who were taught by the Jesuits'.

+Buildings and campuses

+Some buildings (Note: Specifically, the South Wing, the West Wing, the Great Hall and the Chapel.) on the Senior Campus were added to the Victorian Heritage Register on 2 October 1991, and Studley House at the Burke Hall Campus was added to the same register on 8 August 1990, each listing was made in recognition of their historic and architectural significance.